Eritrean uprising

-The Eritrean Uprising was a series of massive Student protests in Asmara, Eritrea in November 2017 against the government, bad living conditions, and severe working life.
+The Eritrean Uprising was a series of large student protests in Asmara, Eritrea in November 2017 against the government, bad living conditions, and severe working life.

 Anti-government protests escalated on 1 November, when police clashed with protesters and fired live ammunition to disperse protesters.

-On 2 November, groups of protesters rallied in downtown Asmara, using placards and slogans against the government and demanding better conditions and the resignation of the government.
-On 3 November, rallies and small-scale dissent was heard throughout the city as protesters rallied in a university against the government’s reign.
-Tear gas was seen being fired on 5-7 November, while demonstrators were adamant.
+On 2 November, groups of protesters rallied in downtown Asmara, demanding better conditions and the resignation of the government.

+On 3 November, rallies and small-scale dissent took place throughout the city as protesters rallied in a university.

+Tear gas was fired against demonstrators between 5 and 7 November.
 Police opened fire on demonstrators almost daily, killing 28 protesters in rallies.